Quick answer

 - Let natural results teach.
 Where it is safe, the outcome is a patient teacher.

 - Close with a calm story.
-Let Sleepytale end the day with a character who follows through.
+Ask Cleo for one where a character follows through.

 The Bottom Line